If you know what you're doing, there's no reason why you can't be comfortable paddling in a wetsuit or drysuit in hot weather.

 -

-When you wet your clothes on a hot day, they will generally dry out in under 20 minutes.
-You are in complete control of the re-wetting process.
-When you have plenty of access to water, this is the most effective way to use clothing to regulate your personal comfort.
-This technique allows you to use your clothes as your thermostat, and you control the set-point by deciding when to add water and how much water to add.
-With a little practice, you can dial in comfort and paddle on an hot day in full sunlight – while feeling like it's 75F outside.
+This technique allows you to use your clothes as your thermostat.
+You control the set-point by deciding when to add water and how much water to add.
+With a little practice, you can dial in comfort and paddle on a hot day in full sunlight – while feeling like it's 75F outside.
 As an additional bonus, you'll avoid the need to guzzle fluids to replace those that you lose by sweating.